ventus-ag/docs/_docs/Kubernetes/Autoscaling.md

 deployment-test-675c865767-rwnf9   0/1     Pending   0          42s
 deployment-test-675c865767-v5c4p   0/1     Pending   0          42s
 ```
-As you can see, only 2 of 5 pods with running status and 3 in pending.
+As you can see, only 2 of 5 pods in running status and 3 in pending.

 - Use command  `kubectl describe pod "pod name"` on one of the pods with pending status: